JeBinLEE/ngs-pipeline/README.md

 variants.maf includes somatic variants from all samples that passed Mutect2 filtering.
 They have been annotated with VEP and a single effect has been chosen by vcf2maf using the Ensembl database.
 Ensembl uses its canonical isoforms for effect selection.
 Other isoforms can be specified with the alternate_isoforms field in config.yaml.
 See the cBioPortal override isoforms for file formatting.

 multiqc_report.html includes quality metrics like coverage for the fully processed BAM files.
 Individual VCF files for each sample prior VEP annotation are found as vcfs/{patient}.vcf.
-VEP annotated VCFs are found as vcfs/{patient}.vep.vcf. qc/depths.svg shows the sequencing depth distribution for normal and tumor samples.
+VEP annotated VCFs are found as vcfs/{patient}.vep.vcf.